Products

 Finish intent

-Align visible hardware with collection language.
+Align visible hardware with the collection.

 Development route

-Standard range or concept-led customisation.
+Standard range or concept-led customization.

 Escalation path